red-kite-solutions/stalker/CONTRIBUTING.md

 ### 1. Start your local K8s cluster

 If it is the first time that you start minikube on a computer, give it additional memory and cpus to avoid inconsistant behavior.
 It will create the minikube container, and this container will be used in the future.
+If you already have minikube running, you might want to `minikube delete`.

 ```
 minikube start --driver=docker --cpus=4 --memory=8192